About Global Measles

 Key points

-• Measles is one of the most contagious diseases known and can lead to serious illness and death.
+• Measles is one of the most contagious human diseases and can lead to serious illness and death.

 • Two doses of measles vaccine can prevent measles.